darkawesome/blog/content/blog/Cyber-Defense-Analysis-Part2.md

 ## Event Type histogram
 This histogram focuses on event types and actor types, excluding motives.
-At first glance, it’s clear that the majority of attacks are criminal.
+At first glance, it's clear that the majority of attacks are criminal.
 Looking at the histogram, similar findings emerge.
 However, we can also see that attacks attributed to nation-states have occurred quite frequently.
 The unimodal distribution can likely be attributed to several factors.
 The most apparent, in my view, is a reporting bias.
 Perhaps a nation-state doesn't realize they’ve been hacked, or they may choose not to publicly disclose the situation.
 The fact that hacktivists are the second most common group suggests that the latter explanation is more likely, as these groups typically claim responsibility or publicize their actions.

 ```r